albertomr86/python-logging-rabbitmq/README.md

 logger.debug('test debug')
 logger.warn('test warning')
 ```
-Three messages will be sent using the following routing keys:
+The messages will be sent using the following routing keys:
  - myapp.INFO
  - myapp.DEBUG
  - myapp.WARN